 kind: Service apiVersion: v1 # underlying Kubernetes version metadata: name: gateway spec: selector: app: ncache # same label as provided in the ncache YAML file type: LoadBalancer sessionAffinity: ClientIP ports: - name: management-http port: 8251 targetPort: 8251 |

-Here, for your Azure Kubernetes Service cluster to know that this pod will act as a service for a particular purpose instead of deploying anything, you need to state the “kind” as a service.
-This file should also mention the ports a gateway service needs to function error-free.
+Here, for your Azure Kubernetes Service cluster to know that this pod will act as a service for a particular purpose, instead of deploying anything, you need to state the “kind” as a service.
+This file should also mention the ports a gateway service needs, to function error-free.
 Tag “type” as LoadBalancer states that this gateway service will be an external load balancer that balances clients’ requests on multiple servers.
-The point that you need to ensure is that the “sessionAffinity” is set to ClientIP to make sure that one client gets redirected to the same server every time.
+You need to ensure that the “sessionAffinity” is set to ClientIP to make sure that one client gets redirected to the same server every time.

 This is pretty much all the information you need to create a gateway service for your NCache deployment.
 What you need to do now is run the following create command from the Azure Shell and AKS will create and start this service for you.